 James Stuart McLean

-James Stuart McLean was born in Walgett in 1893, one of ten children born to James Fletcher and Sara McLean.
+James Stuart McLean was born in Walgett in 1893, one of five children born to James Fletcher McLean and Ellen Campbell McLean nee Stuart.
 In 1894 the family moved to the Parkes district, where they remained for several years.

 By 1914 the family had relocated to Orange, where the family worked Cranley at Bloomfield.
 In October 1914 James junior volunteered his services to the AIF and, in December, embarked for overseas service.

 Private McLean was a regular correspondent to his family.
 In a letter written from 7th Australian Light Horse Camp at Ma’adi he describes the difficulty of completing training drills in the sand: “The ground here is worse than Maroubra; everywhere there is sand.”

 In April 1916 James was transferred to the 10th Field Artillery Brigade at Tel-el-Kebir; in June he joined the British Expeditionary Force in France as a Bombardier.
 In January 1917 he was promoted to Temporary Colonel, and, in June, to Colonel.

 Colonel McLean suffered an attack of appendicitis in January 1918 which saw him transferred to the Tidworth Military Hospital in England.
 In March he wrote home from Hurdcott Convalescent Camp praising the quality of the cuisine and the amusements.
 He also recalled that this is now the fourth Easter that he has seen in the Army.